Skip to main content

 hc-mcp

 hc-mcp is the Model Context Protocol server for HomeCore.
-It exposes typed tools an MCP-aware LLM client (Claude Desktop, Claude Code, etc.) can call to inspect a running HomeCore instance and invoke plugin actions on it.
+It exposes typed tools an MCP-aware LLM client (Claude Desktop, Claude Code, etc.) can call to inspect a running HomeCore instance, command devices, edit automations, and invoke plugin actions.

 The repo lives at homeCore-io/hc-mcp.